 You may obtain an application form by clicking here or by sending an e-mail request to Abby.email@example.com.
 The application submission period begins January 1, 2019 and ends March 31, 2019.

 Completed applications with required documentation must be submitted to the Scholarship Committee by email no later than March 31, 2019, the application deadline.
 Time extensions are not normally made.
 The eligibility of each applicant will be reviewed and validated.
 It is the responsibility of each applicant to assure that all required information is received by the Scholarship Committee before the end of the application period, i.e., March 31, 2019.

 As they are received, each applications and corresponding documentation are reviewed for eligibility.

 Each eligible applicant's file is forwarded to Scholarship Committee members.
-The members score applications according to the ranking factors outlined in paragraph 2.
+The members score applications according to the ranking factors outlined in the AREA Scholarship Application Instructions.
 Scores are aggregated by applicant and ranked to determine awards.
 Awards are made from highest to lowest scores until the number of board-approved awards is met.

 Scholarship Award Date: